point8/service-templates/README.md

     docker-compose up --detach
     ```
 * Visit your page under the designated URL

+#### Automatic deployment using your projects CI pipeline

+If you already have a server, than you can easily setup your project to be automatically deployed.

+1. Ask Christophe or Vitorio to add the server SSH key to your projects CI variables.
+2. Change the `TARGET_HOST` variable in the `.gitlab-ci.yml` file to your own `<subdomain>.point8.cloud` URL.
+3. Done

+All changes to the `main` branch are now deployed without further actions necessary.

 ## Launch multiple applications at subdomains
 It is possible to launch multiple apps and make them accessible at a self defined path.
 For better readability example names beginning with `my_` are used.
 These can be replaced by custom names.